vasudxt/male-ladyFinger/README.md

-# Title
+## Title

 Student Assessment System

+## Team:
-Team: Direct Customer,Indirect Customer,Architect,Business Analyst,Quality Assurance Team,System Analyst.
+Direct Customer,Indirect Customer,Architect,Business Analyst,Quality Assurance Team,System Analyst.

+## Objective(Purpose):
-Objective: Student Assessment System to evaluate learners on periodic basis at every level and to mould the best out of them.
+Student Assessment System to evaluate learners on periodic basis at every level and to mould the best out of them.

-Scope:
+## Scope:

 1) Student Assessment System helps to assist the enterprise i.e administrators,teachers,students and support staff, to reach their acacdemic and behavioral benchmarks and goals, maintain the academic performance of students and help to gauge them based on details.